 1. Actually Enjoy Drawing

 To be a game artist you may be required to draw— a lot.
 While this may seem obvious, it’s not hard to find someone who enjoys drawing a sketch or two a week, or maybe even a quick drawing every day.
-But show us someone who almost always spends their free time drawing and I’ll show you a Game Artist ready to one day help make something great (Titles from the past Link).
+But show us someone who almost always spends their free time drawing and I’ll show you a Game Artist ready to one day help make something great.

 And while it’s possible to become a 3D modeler or art software expert without being good at drawing, having that skill does make you more versatile.
 Being able to draw your idea before spending time creating it in a 3D graphics program is a big plus.
 A game artist that can draw is usually more flexible and creative, which is what every studio wants in their team.